-A pillar page is a comprehensive website page optimised to rank for a specific, attractive head term - a short keyword with higher search volume and competition than related longer tail variants.
+A pillar page is a comprehensive page on your website, optimised to rank for a specific, attractive keyword with a high search volume.

-Pillar pages are the central idea in a website content organisation strategy intended to ensure that you gain maximum SEO benefit from the content you produce, by making sure that your pillar pages gain authority for specific topics and rank highly for lots of related search queries.
+Pillar pages ensure consistent B2B SEO gains amidst these changes.
+They are designed to ensure that you gain maximum SEO benefit from the content you produce, by making sure that your pillar pages gain authority for specific topics and rank highly for lots of related search queries.

-While content does not *have* to be long to rank for competitive keywords, multiple studies have shown that longer content is more likely to appear on the first page of many search results.
+Although content does not *have* to be long to rank for competitive keywords, multiple studies have shown that longer content is more likely to appear on the first page of search results.

 A 2012 study by SerpIQ (sadly no longer available online, but reported many times over by others such as here and here) looked at 20,000 search results and identified that the average length of the top 10 results was more than 2,000 words.

-In addition, longer content tends to receive more social sharing and backlinks, meaning, once again, longer content has a better change of ranking more highly for competitive terms over time.
+In addition, longer content tends to receive more social sharing and backlinks, meaning, once again, longer content has a better chance of ranking more highly for competitive terms over time.

 The goal of every pillar page is to rank well for a competitive topic.

-Selecting this topic in the first place requires careful keyword research.
-There is little point in creating pillar pages that target topics that are of little or no relevance to your offering.
-There is also little point creating pillar pages that compete directly with your main website pages - those should be treated as pillar pages in their own right.
+Choosing this topic requires careful keyword research.
+There is little point in creating pillar pages that target topics that are of little relevance to what you offer.
+Avoid creating pillar pages that compete directly with your main website pages - treat those as pillar pages in their own right.

 The right topic for a pillar page is one step removed from a page that you would naturally put on your main navigation or customer journey.
 A closely associated topic with attractive monthly search volume that doesn't directly reference your products or services.

-Once topics are selected and pillar pages created, don’t overlook basic SEO best practice.
+Once topics are selected and pillar pages created, don’t overlook basic SEO best practices.

-The depth and breadth of long form content, plus the likely number of internal and external links in the piece, are all positive ranking factors - but all will be wasted without sound on-page SEO.
+The depth and breadth of long-form content, plus the number of internal and external links in the piece, are all positive ranking factors - but all will be wasted without sound on-page SEO.

-Meta title, meta description, title tags and image alt tags all need to be optimised for your target keyword, just as you would with any other page.
+You need to optimise your meta title, meta description, title tags, and image alt tags for your target keyword, just as you would with any other page.

-While the creation of a keyword optimised pillar page is a positive step forward in its own right, the magic really happens when you place it at the heart of a 'topic cluster' by means of consistent internal linking.
+While the creation of a keyword-optimised pillar page is a positive step forward in its own right, the magic really happens when you place it at the heart of a 'topic cluster' through consistent internal linking.

-By taking the existing, or creating new, supporting content on your website (usually blog posts) and linking it to your pillar page using the same keyword phrase that it is optimised for, you can improve its authority on that topic in the eyes of Google's algorithm.
+By taking the existing, or creating new, supporting content on your website (usually blog posts) and linking it to your pillar page using the same keyword phrase that it's optimised for, you can improve its authority in the eyes of Google's algorithm.

-As we mentioned many times already, the best performing pillar pages are going to be long and comprehensive, describing many aspects of a relatively broad topic.
+As we mentioned earlier, pillar pages should be long and comprehensive, describing many aspects of a broad topic.

 Internal anchor links (jump links) and indexes are a good and simple way to start.
 Internal navigation, either in the form of a sidebar or sticky navigation menu, is even better.